Johann Wilhelm Meigen: Wiedemann's second visit and a trip to Scandinavia

 On 23 July, Wiedemann and Meigen returned to Copenhagen, where Meigen stayed.
-On 30 July they were back in Kiel, where everything in the collections of Fabricius and Westermann was carefully examined and compared and the unknown species drawn and described.
+On 30 July they were back in Kiel, where everything in the collections of Fabricius and Westermann was carefully examined and compared, and the unknown species drawn and described.
 After completing the research in Kiel, both left for Hamburg.
 There Meigen examined the Winthem collection, but there were so many new species in it that Winthem decided to send it all to Stolberg, where it could be worked on more conveniently.
-Also in Hamburg, Meigen met the entomologist Sommer from Altona and the botanist Johann Georg Christian Lehmann.
+Also in Hamburg, Meigen met the entomologist Sommer from Altona and met Lehmann again.

 The trip to Denmark and Sweden lasted altogether 12 weeks, the result of which was a series of colored drawings of more than 400 species of insects, together with their descriptions and a large number of notes and corrections.
 Studies of his collection of the Diptera in Fabricius' collection led to a very substantial revision.

 Last years

-Soon after 1822, the French school closed down completely and Meigen took the unpaid position of organist for his parish but he wrote a choral book, for which the church board paid him well.
+Soon after 1822, the French school closed down completely and Meigen took the unpaid position of organist for his parish.
+However, he wrote a choral book for which the church board paid him well.
 Meigen continued in this capacity until 1831.

 In 1825, Meigen made a translation of François Fénelon ‘s Telemachus, and in the same year he was enabled to attend a meeting of naturalists in Berlin.
 Meigen's expenses were organised by Nees von Esenbeck, and many to whom he was known through his works on Diptera.
 He also saw there again Wiedemann.
-He took advantage of this occasion to examine the collection of the Natural History Museum of Berlin and those of Ruthé and Bouché.
+He took advantage of this occasion to examine the collection of the Natural History Museum of Berlin and those of Johann Friedrich Ruthé and Peter Friedrich Bouché.

 Von Winthem visited Meigen in 1826.
 Meigen also made a trip in that year to Crefeld and Düsseldorf.
 The following year, 1827, a Handbuch für Schmetterlingsliebhaber (Handbook for Butterfly Collectors) appeared under his name, and he also started a much larger work on Lepidoptera.
 This latter appeared in fascicles, each of 10 quarto plates lithographed by Meigen himself.
 It went as far as the Euphalaenae, where lack of funds brought it to a close.
 He colored the plates in a few copies.
-The figures, except a very few borrowed from other works, were drawn by Meigen from specimens, many from the collection of an old friend Seeger.
+The figures, except a very few borrowed from other works, were drawn by Meigen from specimens, many from the collection of an old friend, Seeger.

-After discontinuance of the work on Lepidoptera and the completion of that on Diptera with its 6th volume, Meigen had Diptera sent to him for identification from many sources.
+After discontinuation of the work on Lepidoptera and the completion of that on Diptera with its 6th volume, Meigen had Diptera sent to him for identification from many sources.
 Outstanding among them were contributions from Joseph Waltl and Heinrich Georg Bronn.
-These induced him to work up a supplementary volume, which was notable for the division of the genera Tachina, Musca and Anthomyia into a number of genera based upon more critical characters than those used by previous French and English workers.
+These induced him to work up a supplementary volume, which was notable for the division of the genera Tachina, Musca, and Anthomyia, into a number of genera based upon more critical characters than those used by previous French and English workers.